 The Brain Bee, a neuroscience competition for secondary students, begins with chapter competitions that feed into regional and world competitions.

-SfN hosts the DC Chapter Brain Bee, supports U.S. Regional and World Brain Bees, and arranges scientific lab internships for the U.S. regional and world winners.
-The Brain Bee was launched and is led by Norbert Myslinski at the University of Maryland, Baltimore.
+SfN hosts the DC Chapter Brain Bee, supports U.S. Regional and International Brain Bees, and arranges scientific lab internships for the U.S. regional and world winners.
+The Brain Bee was founded by Norbert Myslinski at the University of Maryland, Baltimore.

 Many individual SfN members dedicate extensive time and expertise in communities worldwide, serving as judges, coaches, mentors and volunteers.
 Find a Brain Bee close to you and volunteer!